 Statue of Unity: Tribals seek withdrawal of bill, say it will take away their land

-Ahmedabad, Dec 24: Tribals of villages close to Sardar Patels Statue of Unity in Narmada district of Gujarat on Monday demanded the withdrawal of a bill that envisages setting up of an authority for planned development around the imposing structure, a major tourist attraction.
+Ahmedabad, Dec 24: Tribals of villages close to Sardar Patel's Statue of Unity in Narmada district of Gujarat on Monday demanded the withdrawal of the bill that envisages setting up of an authority for planned development around the imposing structure, a major tourist attraction.
 They fear once the Statue of Unity Area Development and Tourism Governance Bill comes into force, authorities will take away their land in the name of development.

 The Bill was passed on December 11, even as the opposition Congress staged a walk-out.
 The Congress too argued that the Bill was anti-tribal.